Posted on December 23, 2016

 Questions to think about when reviewing these resources…

-Roughly how long did it take you to read/view/complete?
+Roughly how long did it take you to read/view/complete the resource?

 What did you think of the resource? (e.g. was it clear or difficult to understand?)